What you'll learn

 - How to check that your Artillery CLI installation is working

 Artillery is a CLI application that is installed on your computer.
-Artillery runs on Windows, MacOS, and Linux systems and requires Node.js v14 or later.
+Artillery runs on Windows, MacOS, and Linux systems and requires the most recent LTS release of Node.js.

 The stable release of Artillery is recommended for most users.